Table of Contents

 How can student interviews improve educational research?

-They provide rich qualitative data about student feedback, engagement, and problem-solving approaches.
-Analyzing responses reveals patterns that can inform curriculum design and teaching methods.
+They provide qualitative data on student reasoning, engagement, and decision-making.
+When you analyze responses with a codebook (not just impressions), you can identify patterns that inform curriculum changes and teaching strategies.

 What challenges are common in student case studies?